cohure/CHR2024-website/content/venue.md

 <h3 style="font-weight:bold;">Conference Information</h3>

 Need tips on public transport in Aarhus or details about the conference dinner?
-Find out more here:
+Get all practical information about CHR2024:

 <div class="banner-grid four-items">
     <a href="/venue/finding-the-venue" class="banner" aria-label="Press to get an overview of the buildings for CHR2024">